For busy home cooks who are tired of wasting food

 is lying to you.

-You've tried everything.
+You've tried

 Pinterest boards.
 Meal planning apps.
 That cookbook your sister swore by.
 The subscription box.
 The whiteboard on the fridge.